chenheinrich/RELIKE/README.md

 CosmoMC-relike uses the generic sampler of CosmoMC to sample the fortran implementation of the `relike` likelihood.

-See installation instructions at [CosmoMC-relike] (https://github.com/chenheinrich/CosmoMC-relike/tree/develop#readme)

 You may need to update all submodules recursively like this:

   `git submodule update --init --recursive`

+  `cd CosmoMC-relike`

+See further installation instructions at [CosmoMC-relike](https://github.com/chenheinrich/CosmoMC-relike/tree/develop#readme)